Harold Ramirez Preview, Player Props: Rays vs. Red Sox

 Harold Ramirez At The Plate

-- Ramirez has picked up an RBI in 36.8% of his games this year, with more than one RBI in 13.7% of his games.
-He has also produced three or more runs in three contests.
+- Ramirez has driven home a run in 44 games this year (37.3%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.